amrha/summer-project/README.md

 # summer-project
-an image search by content platforme : user inputs a picture and the platfom return images similare to it form a data base
+an image search by content platforme : user inputs a picture and the platform return images similar to it form a data base

 if you want to open the platform :